thomas-kl1/php-sdk-zoho-desk/README.md

 - Create or use an existing "Self Client" application.
 You may need these informations:
-- Generate the grant code, with the proper scopes. ***`aaaserver.profile.READ` scope is mandatory***
+- Generate the grant code, with the proper scopes. ***`aaaserver.profile.READ` scope is mandatory*** The full list of scopes is availables at: https://desk.zoho.com/DeskAPIDocument#OauthTokens#UsingOAuthtokenAPI
 - Generate the persistence auth token file with the Zoho SDK:
     - Client ID: you can find it in the Zoho api developer console
     - Client Secret: you can find it in the Zoho api developer console